tdle94/app-store-scrapper/README.md

 # app-store-scrapper
-light weight library to scrape data from itune
+light weight library to scrape data from itune.
+Inspire by a javascript [version](https://github.com/facundoolano/app-store-scraper)

 ## Installation